Beta Israel: Discrimination claims

 In May 2015, The Jewish Daily Forward described the Ethiopian Jewish community in Israel as one that has "long complained of discrimination, racism, and poverty".
-The absorption of Ethiopians in Israeli society represents an ambitious attempt to deny the significance of race.
-Israeli authorities, aware of the situation of most African diaspora communities in other Western countries, hosted programs to avoid setting in patterns of discrimination.
+In 2004, African and Middle Eastern Studies scholars Steven Kaplan and Hagar Salamon wrote that “the absorption of Ethiopians in Israeli society marks a unique attempt to incorporate a nonwhite group as equal citizens with full rights as part of the dominant population in a Western, predominantly white country.
+As such it represents an ambitious attempt to deny the significance of race and assert the primacy of national identity and religion (specifically Judaism).”
+Israeli authorities, aware of the situation of most African diaspora communities in other Western countries, implemented housing, job, and education programs in the 1980s and 1990s during the arrival of the Beta Israel immigrants to avoid setting in patterns of discrimination.
 The Ethiopian Jewish community's internal challenges have been complicated by perceived racist attitudes in some sectors of Israeli society and the establishment.

 Demonstrations in Israel have occurred protesting the alleged racism against Ethiopian immigrants.